-For all S/MIME certificates, authentication of the Applicant's ownership or control of all requested mailbox Certum uses one of the following methods:
+For all S/MIME certificates, authentication of the Applicant's ownership or control of all requested mailboxes.
+Mailbox verification takes place only in the Certum system and cannot be delegated to third parties.

-Validating control over mailbox via email according to section 3.2.2.2 Baseline Requirements for the Issuance and Management of Publicly-Trusted S/MIME Certificates
+Certum uses one of the following methods for e-mail verification:

-- by sending a Random Value via email and then receiving a confirming response utilizing the Random Value. - Validating control over mailbox via domain according to section 3.2.2.1
+- Validating control over mailbox via email according to section 3.2.2.2 Baseline Requirements for the Issuance and Management of Publicly-Trusted S/MIME Certificates - o by sending a Random Value via email and then receiving a confirming response utilizing the Random Value. - Validating control over mailbox via domain according to section 3.2.2.1